sqlmapproject/sqlmap/sqlmap-user's-manual.md

 Switch: `--union-char`

 By default sqlmap tests for UNION query SQL injection technique using `NULL` character.
-However, by providing an higher `-`-`level` value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with `NULL` fail whereas with a random integer they succeed.
+However, by providing an higher `--level` value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with `NULL` fail whereas with a random integer they succeed.

 You can manually tell sqlmap to test for this type of SQL injection with a specific character by providing the tool with the `--union-char` switch followed by a string.